 This left the Court unable to fully address the claim without reference to the European Court of Justice for a preliminary ruling under article 177 EC; and so, three questions asked:

 1. Whether the terms of Directive 80/987/EEC included all employees of the Member States?

 2. Whether the failure of the Spanish government to encompass higher management staff within the annexe excluding domestic servants, provided for prevention of a claim?

 3. If the answer to question 1. was yes, should the payment should come from the guarantee fund or State compensation?

-With consideration of the historic debate surrounding this contentious matter the Court held that when transposing the terms of the Directive the Member States should determine what constitutes employment under the meaning of national law, and where agreed those employees were to be protected under the effects of art.1(2) of the Directive.
+With consideration of the historic debate surrounding this contentious matter, the Court held that when transposing the terms of the Directive the Member States should determine what constitutes employment under the meaning of national law; and where agreed, those employees were to be protected under the effects of article 1(2) of the Directive.

 “[I]n so far as national law classifies members of the higher management staff as employees, a Member State cannot exclude that category of employee from the scope of application of Directive 80/987/EEC, as amended by Directive 87/164/EEC, if it is not included in the Annex to that directive.”